BEE THEIR GUEST – MUSEUM OF APICULTURE RADOVLJICA

 While the bees are real icons of Slovenia, the Carniolan Grey Bee (Kranjska sivka) – Slovenia’s indigenous and protected breed of bee – is a real star.
 Therefore, the third part of the exhibition is devoted to this famous bee, which due to its biological specialities holds a special place for the population here.

-Favored among beekeepers for several reasons – from its ability to defend itself successfully against insect pests to having excellent sense of direction and quickly adapting to changes in the environment – Carniolan Grey Bees (or short »Carnies«), can also live up to 12% longer than other breeds.
+Favoured among beekeepers for several reasons – from its ability to defend itself successfully against insect pests to having excellent sense of direction and quickly adapting to changes in the environment – Carniolan Grey Bees (or short »Carnies«), can also live up to 12% longer than other breeds.

 A relaxed stroll though the museum can be completed with tasting or purchasing of some honey products, which town of Radovljica boasts with.
-You can pick up some honey pralines and a jar of royal jelly with honey at the sweet Honey Boutique on your way back to the town’s center …
+You can pick up some honey pralines and a jar of royal jelly with honey at the sweet Honey Boutique on your way back to the town’s centre …

 The Museum of Apiculture in Radovljica is open throughout the year, except on Mondays; opening hours varying according to the month.
 A visit to the museum is especially interesting from spring to autumn where there is an observation hive where you can watch the industrious bees hard at work.